John Rackham: Early life

+Early life according to A General History of the Pyrates

-Little is known of Rackham's upbringing or early life, except that he was English and born around 1682.
-The first record of him is as quartermaster on Charles Vane's brigantine Ranger in 1718, operating out of New Providence island in the Bahamas, which was a notorious base for pirates known as the "Pirates' republic".
+All details concerning Rackham's early life stem from Captain Charles Johnson's A General History of the Pyrates (a greatly unreliable series of pirate biographies).
+Johnson claims Rackham began his pirate career as a quartermaster on Charles Vane's brigantine Ranger, operating out of New Providence island in the Bahamas, which had been a notorious "pirates nest" since 1713.
 Vane and his crew robbed several ships outside New York City, then encountered a large French man-of-war.
 The ship was at least twice as large as Vane's brigantine, and it immediately pursued them.
 Vane commanded a retreat from battle, claiming caution as his reason.
-Jack Rackham quickly spoke up and contested the decision, suggesting that they fight the man-of-war because it would have plenty of riches.
+John Rackham quickly spoke up and contested the decision, suggesting that they fight the man-of-war because it would have plenty of riches.
 In addition, he argued, if they captured the ship, it would place a much larger ship at their disposal.
 Of the approximately ninety-one men on the ship, only fifteen supported Vane in his decision.
 Vane declared that the captain's decision is considered final and despite the overwhelming support for Rackham's cry to fight they fled the man-of-war.

-On 24 November 1718, Rackham called a vote in which the men branded Vane a coward and removed him from the captaincy, making Calico Jack the next captain.
+On 24 November 1718, Rackham called a vote in which the men branded Vane a coward and removed him from the captaincy, making Rackham the next captain.
 Rackham gave Vane and his fifteen supporters the other ship in the fleet, along with a decent supply of ammunition and goods.

-Captain Rackham

-Rackham made a career of plundering small vessels close to shore once he became captain.
-He and his crew captured the Kingston, a small Jamaican vessel, and made it their flagship.
-They made several conquests in the West Indies, taking a couple of large ships off Bermuda.
+According to Charles Vane's trial transcript, a crew vote did occur leading to his ouster.
+However the quartermaster is unnamed, making it unclear if Rackham was actually associated with Vane.

+Pirate career

+Despite claims from A General History, John Rackham does not appear in records prior to August 1720.
+He is not listed on Vincent Pearse's list of pardoned pirates, nor does any newspaper mention him by name.
+In all likelihood, Rackham was not even a pirate until the year 1720.